Clinical Practice in Exercise Physiology 2 (9382.2)

 Information on extensions and special consideration for assessments can be found in the Student Guide to Policies.

 Students must pass all of the assessment items to pass the unit.
-This includes the final exit exam, receiving a pass level of meeting professional behaviour on ALL placements, and meeting clinical competencey standards as evaluated by their Clinical Supervisor(s) for their final placement (Blocks 3/4), moderated by the Unit Convenor.
+This includes the final exit exam, receiving a pass level of meeting professional behaviour on ALL placements, and meeting clinical competencey standards as evaluated by their Clinical Supervisor(s) for placement, moderated by the Unit Convenor.

-If a student fails an assessment in this subject, they may have the opportunity to undertake a supplementary assessment, which may also include additional clinical placement.
-The Course Convener and Clinical Clacement Coordinator will determine if/when an additional placement will take place, with consideration to the factors that may have contributed to student performance not meeting minimal standards for passing and the availability of suitable placements to re-assess the student in a similar context.
-It cannot be guaranteed when an appropriatae supplementary placement will be available, therefore students who fail a placement or require further placement to meet competency levels may be delayed in completing the unit, and therefore impact graduation timeframes.
+If a student fails an assessment in this unit, they may have the opportunity to undertake a supplementary assessment, which may also include additional clinical placement.
+The Unit Convener and Clinical Placement Convenors will determine if/when an additional placement will take place, with consideration to the factors that may have contributed to student performance not meeting minimal standards for passing and the availability of suitable placements to re-assess the student in a similar context.
+It cannot be guaranteed when an appropriate supplementary placement will be available, therefore students who fail a placement or require further placement to meet competency levels may be delayed in completing the unit, and therefore impact graduation timeframes.

 Supplementary assessment is available as per the Assessment Policy (7.10-7.20) and the Supplementary Assessment Policy Framework: https://guard.canberra.edu.au/policy/policy.php?pol_id=2901